 Mulled wine is an amazing addition to any party but you can also make up the mulling spices and boil them on your stove for the delicious holiday scent!

 So you want to learn how to make mulled wine?

 For years, I have been buying a spice mix in order to warm up mulled wine for Winter celebrations.
 In the spirit of embracing the holidays and DIY projects, I decided to take a chance at creating my own.

-Store bought spice mixes are great, but creating your own allows you to use whole and fresh ingredients.
-It’s certainly the season for mandarins and they featured prominently in this recipe.
+Store bought spice mixes are great, but creating your own recipe allows you to use whole and fresh ingredients.

-I had no problem finding any of these ingredients and many of them we stock anyway – like the oranges and spices.
+I had no problem finding any of these ingredients and many of them we keep in stock anyway – like the oranges and spices.

 ~This post may contain affiliate links.
 If you click one and make a purchase, I may receive a commission at no additional cost to you.
 This helps us fund creating great content for you!
 For more information click here ~